 Candidates must possess effective verbal and written communication skills and be proficient with Microsoft Office.
 The ability to take initiative and work both as part of a team and independently is essential.
 Candidates should also possess strong organizational and research skills, as well as the ability to present oneself in a professional manner to students, staff, and faculty.

 The ideal candidate will have 3-5 years of professional experience working in the government or non-profit sector, as well as management, administrative, or program or educational evaluation experience.
 Knowledge of statistical software, as well as previous experience utilizing a variety of social media platforms is preferred.

-Graduate assistants must work 20 hours per week from the downtown campus from the beginning to the end of the official term dates to be eligible for full tuition benefits during that semester.
+Graduate assistants must work 20 hours per week from the downtown campus from the beginning to the end of the official term dates to be eligible for the tuition benefits during that semester.
 The assistantship will be renewable for up to the length of the program with satisfactory performance evaluations.

 Founded in 1902, Franklin University has built its reputation on removing barriers to higher education for ambitious adults who must balance their educational goals with other commitments.
 Accredited and nonprofit, Franklin has earned its long-standing reputation as an innovator in online education.
 The University offers applied, in-demand undergraduate, master’s and doctorate programs that enable adult learners to achieve their educational and professional goals.
 From entrepreneurs to CEOs, more than 45,000 Franklin alumni can be found around the world contributing to the communities in which they live and work.